cahirwpz/mimiker/tests/README.md

 ### Running tests

-If you just want to run all available test please use `./run_tests.py`.
+If you just want to run all available tests please use `./run_tests.py`.
 This is the command that is used by continuous integration.
 Some useful arguments are listed below: